 About our Diversified ETF Model Portfolios

 Our suggestions below are just that.
-The fact is, there are many options that may include a mix of asset classes (your predominant mix of stocks and bonds) and percentages of those asset classes.
+The facts are, there are many ETF options out there that may include your preferred mix of asset classes (your predominant mix of stocks and bonds) and percentages of those asset classes.

 Ultimately, you should invest in a manner that is aligned with your risk profile.
 Very conservative investors should allocate more to bonds in their portfolio than stocks.
 More aggressive investors, who will not sell stocks when markets go haywire, may want to hold the opposite.

-A recommendation more relevant to 2021, another expert, Frederick Vettese (Chief Actuary of Morneau Shepell), states that with current ultra-low interest rates resulting in much lower expected bond performance going forward, retirees should aim for at least 60% equities (35% bond index, 5% ultra short term bonds).
+Another recommendation from expert Frederick Vettese (Chief Actuary of Morneau Shepell), states that with current ultra-low interest rates resulting in much lower expected bond performance going forward, retirees should aim for at least 60% equities (35% bond index, 5% ultra short term bonds).

 Keep costs low!

 Our table below highlights some of the lowest-cost products available – largely because we also invest this way using some low-cost, diversified ETFs in addition to our basket of dividend paying stocks for income.

 While investment costs are always important, costs are just one factor to consider.
 Even though the sample / model ETFs below has some rock-bottom money management fees, just make sure you have the ability to stick to a plan you firmly believe in.
 Trading in-and-out of ETFs might not only cost you money in transaction fees but it might also lead to poor overall returns.